Majdanek concentration camp: Aktion Erntefest

 Operation Reinhard continued until early November 1943, when the last Jewish prisoners of the Majdanek system of subcamps from the District Lublin in the General Government were massacred by the firing squads of Trawniki men during Operation "Harvest Festival".
 With respect to the main camp at Majdanek, the most notorious executions occurred on November 3, 1943, when 18,400 Jews were murdered in a single day.
 The next morning, 25 Jews who had succeeded in hiding were found and shot.
 Meanwhile, 611 other prisoners, 311 women and 300 men, were commanded to sort through the clothes of the dead and cover the burial trenches.
 The men were later assigned to Sonderkommando 1005, where they had to exhume the same bodies for cremation.
 These men were then executed.
 The 311 women were subsequently sent to Auschwitz, where they were murdered by gas.
 By the end of Aktion Erntefest ("Harvest Festival"), Majdanek had only 71 Jews left out of the total number of 6,562 prisoners still alive.

 Executions of the remaining prisoners continued at Majdanek in the following months.
 Between December 1943 and March 1944, Majdanek received approximately 18,000 so-called "invalids", many of whom were subsequently murdered with Zyklon B. Executions by firing squad continued as well, with 600 shot on January 21, 1944; 180 shot on January 23, 1944; and 200 shot on March 24, 1944.

 Adjutant Karl Höcker's postwar trial documented his culpability in mass murders committed at this camp: On 3 May 1989 a district court in the German city of Bielefeld sentenced Höcker to four years imprisonment for his involvement in gassing to death prisoners, primarily Polish Jews, in the concentration camp Majdanek in Poland.
 Camp records showed that between May 1943 and May 1944 Höcker had acquired at least 3,610 kg of Zyklon B poisonous gas for use in Majdanek from the Hamburg firm of Tesch & Stabenow.
 In addition, Commandant Rudolf Höss of Auschwitz wrote in his memoirs, while awaiting trial in Poland, that one method of murder used at Majdanek (KZ Lublin) was Zyklon B.

 Evacuation

-In late July 1944, with Soviet forces rapidly approaching Lublin, the Germans hastily evacuated the camp.
-However, the staff had only succeeded in partially destroying the crematoria before Soviet Red Army troops arrived on July 24, 1944, making Majdanek the best-preserved camp of the Holocaust, due to the incompetence of its deputy commander, Anton Thernes.
+In late July 1944, with Soviet forces rapidly approaching Lublin, the Germans hastily evacuated the camp and partially destroyed the crematoria before Soviet Red Army troops arrived on July 24, 1944.
+Majdanek is the best-preserved camp of the Holocaust due to incompetence by its deputy commander, Anton Thernes.
 It was the first major concentration camp liberated by Allied forces, and the horrors found there were widely publicised.

 Although 1,000 inmates had previously been forcibly marched to Auschwitz (of whom only half arrived alive), the Red Army still found thousands of inmates, mainly POWs, still in the camp, and ample evidence of the mass murder that had occurred there.